PDXostc/rvi_v2x_firmware/field-support-manual.md

 >TODO: Describe contacting the V2X control port, and commands that can be used for power state manipulation.

+### Nominal smart cities <a name="nominal-smart-cities"></a>

+The Smart Cities application should initialize automatically after host system start.

 ## V2X Interface and Control<a name="runtime-operation"></a>

 > TODO: com/serial port description